mjhorvath/Datsville/readme.md

 ![datsville_modelmap_revSF527](https://c1.staticflickr.com/5/4648/38973533994_6eba031c4e_c.jpg)

+## Datsville RPG

+[Datsville RPG](https://github.com/mjhorvath/Datsville-RPG) is a test project aimed at creating a tactical RPG based on Datsville using RPG Maker VX Ace and RPG Maker MV.

 ## Legal disclaimer

 LEGO&reg; is a trademark of the LEGO Group, which does not sponsor, authorize, or endorse this project.